Dirty Freehub

 *

 This journey is packed with twists, turns, and awe-inspiring views!
-The GravelCracker 85 is the “big brother” version of the GravelCracker 45.
+The GravelCracker Large is the “big brother” version of the GravelCracker.
 The major difference is that this route heads further north along the Metolius River and climbs through the B&B Complex fire area on the southeast shoulder of Mt.
 Jefferson.

-This ride has a little bit of everything – pavement, cinder, singletrack, tough climbs, hairy descents.
+This ride has a little bit of everything – pavement, red cinder, single-track, tough climbs, rugged descents.
 You will earn the views and have plenty of options for beautiful spots to recharge!
-You’ll ride along the flanks of Black Butte, pay a visit to the spot where water bubbles out of the ground to become the Metolius River, peer into a fish pond at the Wizard Falls Fish Hatchery, ride through two different burn areas, and enjoy the option of snack and water stops at Camp Sherman and Suttle Lake Lodge.
+You’ll ride along the flanks of Black Butte, peer into a fish pond at the Wizard Falls Fish Hatchery, ride through two different burn areas, and enjoy the option of snack and water stops at Camp Sherman and Suttle Lake Lodge.
 If you are into bike-fishing, this is the route for you so pack the rod!

 Read More